-Former Scotland skipper Ryan Wilson has responded to claims that Scotland are ‘deluded’ and implode under pressure.
+Ex-skipper Ryan Wilson responds to Eddie O'Sullivan's claims that Scotland are 'deluded'

 Former Ireland head coach Eddie O’Sullivan derided Scotland after their loss to Ireland in the Aviva Stadium, zeroing in on Stuart Hogg’s post-match interview in which he said the team on course for ‘something special’.